darleg/CA/README.md

 - Kirchhoff's Voltage Law (KVL): The sum of all voltages around a closed loop is zero.

   $\large \sum V = 0$

+  - Kirchhoff's Current Law (KCL): The sum of currents entering a node is equal to the sum of currents leaving the node.